Understanding Chest Pain: Part 2 - What does Cardiac Arrest look like?

 Cut straight to 1:20 here.
 Paramedics attend a classic case of heart attack.
 They start by asking pertinent questions but at 1:56, Atkinson is asked to “Stand up for me, turn right around and have a seat again”.
 Stress and exertion are both triggers to heart attack.
 Don’t ask anyone experiencing chest pain to do this.

 At 2:00 the casualty appears to be convulsing followed by deep, audible - almost snoring - breaths.
-The Paramedic asks “Does he have a history of seizures?”
+As he started convulsing. the Paramedic asks “Does he have a history of seizures?”

 Bondi Beach II - Takahiro Ono